Hargers/sitelen-pona-ucsur-guide/README.md

 ### Android

-[This reddit post](https://www.reddit.com/r/tokipona/comments/10bwbur/guide_on_viewing_and_rendering_sitelen_pona_on/) by jan Elijo (`u/QuantumAgain`) is a wonderful guide on how to get UCSUR on Android.
+[This Reddit post](https://www.reddit.com/r/tokipona/comments/10bwbur/guide_on_viewing_and_rendering_sitelen_pona_on/) by jan Elijo (`u/QuantumAgain`) is a wonderful guide on how to get UCSUR on Android.
 Regarding viewing sitelen pona, here are the listed steps:

 > :warning: **note**: this changes the system font to something else, if you want to only view sitelen pona on Discord please use Aliucord (the next section)